sulaimonaa/stock-home/README.md

     - CSS Modules for styling
     - Third-party APIs for fetching stock data (e.g., free stock market - https://site.financialmodelingprep.com/developer/docs/)

+## Live Demo

+You can access the project by clicking on this link <a href="https://stock-home.onrender.com/">View Application</a>

 ## 🤝 Contributing <a name="contributing"></a>